Area of Law: Paralegals and Law Clerks

 2. Application

-The application to enter the Paralegal Licensing Process consists of two parts.
+The application to enter the Paralegal Licensing Process consists of a number of components.
 First, candidates must complete the online application, and pay the non-refundable application fee.
 The online application requests personal information, such as the applicant’s date of birth, proof of legal name and proof of education, along with questions concerning the applicant’s “good character”.

 3. Examination